Colorado women's basketball coach Linda Lappe knows her team will miss a lot of shots.

 "We do a lot of drills in practice," freshman Lexy Kresl said.
 "We focus on positioning.
 We focus on being physical.
 We focus on absolutely everything.
 We have so many principles regarding rebounding and I think that's why it helps because we focus on it so much."

 Five games into the season, the Buffs (5-0) are significantly better at rebounding then they were when the season began.
-Saturday's 58-48 win
+Saturday's 58-48 win over Wisconsin was proof of that, as CU out-rebounded the Badgers by 19.

 The Buffs are looking for a repeat of that performance Wednesday when San Francisco (1-6) visits Coors Events Center.